jameshowe/fluentify/README.md

 ## License

-This project is released under the terms of the [MIT license](https://github.com/jameshowe/fluentify/blob/master/LICENSE).
+This library is released under the terms of the [MIT license](https://github.com/jameshowe/fluentify/blob/master/LICENSE).